prodbystarz/hide-typing/README.md

 ```
 ## disclaimer

-this plugin may violate discord’s terms of service. use at your own risk. the author is not responsible for any consequences resulting from the use of this plugin.
+this plugin may violate discord’s terms of service. use at your own risk. i am **NOT** responsible for any consequences resulting from the use of this plugin.